 Refreshed, we set off for Hever Castle, via How Green Lane.
 This little back lane should be a mass of bluebells – but not on this day!
 The area is not only good for bluebells, but in May/June, it is also rhododendron territory from here on.

-But passing by, to meet the main road from Edenbridge, do a left and left again into the wooded climb up Rectory Lane.
+Passing by the castle to meet the main Edenbridge road, a left and left again is the next wooded climb up Rectory Lane.
 Then a zig and a zag brings you out onto Hoath Rd, leading to Chiddingstone Hoath.
-Next month (May/June) this is a must for rhododendron lovers!
-The road has been cut through a massive lump of sandstone, upon which, a mass of rhodendroms have now grown.
+Along here, is a must for rhododendron lovers!
+The road has been cut through a huge outcrop of sandstone, upon which a mass of rhododendrons have now grown.

 This climb took us up onto the ridgeway at Goathurst Common and onto our next tea stop, the village shop at Ide Hill.
 Unfortunately it was closed!

-Denise provided the Strava data and route map for this challenging ride with 4,388 feet of climbing.
+Denise provided the Strava data and route map (which you can download!) for this challenging ride, 85 km (52 miles) with 4,388 feet of climbing.
 Photos from Denise and Asif.